LemonPi/lemonpi.github.io/evaluations/skulecourses/skulecourses.md

 Message to all readers and possibly maintainers of Skule:
 Please sanitize input boxes before injecting content into the page; it's too easy for someone to insert an \<a\> tag redirecting to a malicious site!

+**UPDATE (Dec 22, 2013)**: Fortunately Skule fixed this exploit!
+You can still check out the effect from the sample pages.

 ## Injecting Code (the clever part)
 --------------------------------
 Before altering the actual course pages, an illegitimate course was created to allow prototyping.